oliworx/pdf2png-service/README.md

 A webservice to convert PDF files to PNG images, based on Node.js

 ## Setup
-Install Node.js, e.g. `nvm i 10`
+Install Node.js, e.g. `nvm i 14`
 Install dependencies: `npm install`

 ## Configuration
 The default port is 3001.

-The port can be changed with the environment variable $APP_PORT
+The port can be changed with the environment variable $PDF2PNG_PORT

 ## Usage
 Start the service: `npm start` or `node server.js` ,